Windows 3.1: Windows 3.1

 Windows 3.1 also includes add-ons; Video for Windows was introduced in November 1992 as a reaction to Apple's QuickTime technology.
 At the price of $200, the software included editing and encoding programs.
 It was later built into Windows 95.
 Microsoft also published Windows for Pen Computing, a pen computing interface which was created in response to PenPoint OS by GO Corporation.
 The operating environment was also given limited compatibility with the then-new 32-bit Windows API, by introducing Win32s, an enabling technology.
 Microsoft also provided WinG, an application program interface, to entice developers to move from DOS to Windows.
 It also provided a device-independent interface to graphics and printer hardware, and allowed programs to have both read and write capabilities to the WinGDC.

-Unlike all previous versions, Windows 3.1 cannot run in real mode and it insists on the use of 80286 processors or above.
+Unlike all previous versions, Windows 3.1 could not run in real mode and it insisted on the use of 80286 processors or above.
 Because of this, the maximum memory available was increased.
-When running Windows 3.1 in the 386 enhanced mode, the limit is 256 MB, in comparison with the previous 16 MB.
-While Windows 3.0 was limited to 16 MB maximum memory, Windows 3.1 can access a theoretical 4 GB in the 386 enhanced mode.
+While Windows 3.0 was limited to 16 MB maximum memory, Windows 3.1 could access a theoretical 4 GB in the 386 enhanced mode.
 The actual practical ceiling is 256 MB.
-Like its predecessors, it runs as a 16-bit version of Windows.
+Like its predecessors, it runs as a 16-bit system; Windows 3.1 is also the last Windows to run in 16-bit mode.
 It is also the first Windows to be distributed on a CD-ROM.
 The setup interface was simplified; express mode was introduced to automatically set up Windows.
-Microsoft also published an online tutorial for users regarding the use of Windows 3.1 user interface.
+Windows 3.1 also includes an online tutorial applet for users regarding the use of the Windows 3.1 user interface.
+In addition it supported the Advanced Power Management standard.

 Windows 3.1 for Central and Eastern Europe

 A special version named "Windows 3.1 for Central and Eastern Europe" introduced eleven languages to Windows 3.1.
 It also provided support for the Cyrillic script.
-To use Czech, Hungarian, and Polish terminologies this version was required, while to use Russian terminologies a Russian version of Windows 3.1 was needed.
+To use Czech, Hungarian, and Polish terminology this version was required, while to use Russian terminology a Russian version of Windows 3.1 was needed.
 Similarly, Microsoft also released Windows 3.1J with support for Japanese, which shipped 1.46 million copies in its first year on the market (1993) in Japan.

 Modular Windows

 Modular Windows was built for real-time consumer electronics, and was designed to be controlled via television.
-It was a special version of Windows 3.1, which was designed to run on Tandy Video Information System; it allowed users to run multimedia software without having to buy a personal computer.
+This special version of Windows 3.1 was designed to run on the Tandy Video Information System; it allowed users to run multimedia software without having to buy a personal computer.
 It also contained a software development kit (SDK) for programmers to write applications that would run on devices that have Modular Windows.
 The SDK was sold for $99.
 Modular Windows was discontinued in 1994.